eyereasoner/eye/reasoning/arcus/3outof5/README.md

-# ✅ 3-out-of-5 Optional Matching in eyelet
+# ✅ 3-out-of-5 Optional Matching in arcus

-This eyelet logic program implements a **scoring pattern** using `log:callWithOptional` and numeric constraints.
+This arcus logic program implements a **scoring pattern** using `log:callWithOptional` and numeric constraints.
 The goal is to infer that a subject meets a classification (e.g., `:3outof5`) if **at least 3 out of 5 properties are present**.

 ---